Where to Stay in Boston First Time: Best Areas & Neighborhoods

 North End’s Main Street is Hanover Street.
 The street has a countless Italian restaurants, souvenir shop, boutiques, and gelato stands.

-There are many green spaces scatered in the neighborhood including the haborside park of Langone Park.
-It’s home to a Little League baseball diamond, a playground, and three bocce courts. you will also have the Christopher Columbus Park, New England Aquarium, and the the Rose Kennedy Greenway nearby.
+There are many green spaces in this area including the haborside Langone Park.
+It’s home to a Little League baseball diamond. you will also have the Christopher Columbus Park, New England Aquarium, and the the Rose Kennedy Greenway nearby.

-The North End neighborhood isn’t all history though, as it’s unofficially known as Little Italy too.
-Home to the largest Italian American population in the city, it boasts numerous Italian restaurants and shops, making it an ideal location to sample another distinctive culture during your stay.
+North End is unofficially known as Little Italy too.
+Home to the largest Italian American population in the city, it boasts numerous Italian restaurants and shops.

-North End host several summer festivals and feasts.
-The most popular is the Saint Anthony’s Feast, which is the largest Italian Religious Festival in New England.
+North End host the Saint Anthony’s Feast, the largest Italian Religious Festival in New England.
 The cobblestone streets filled with parades, pushcarts full of Italian foods.
-There are also the St. Agrippina di Mineo Feast and the Fisherman’s Feast of the Madonna Del Soccorso di Sciacca.

 🔍MORE HOTELS IN NORTH END